Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/Dataset.md

 To further increase the overlap we cut the inflected words to their root form using a *stemming* algorithm: the stemmer strength has to be tuned according to the desired result.
 A first processing was performed using a `Lancaster` stemmer (more aggressive).
 If the resulting output was too short to be compared with other names the starting token was processed by a `Porter Snowball` stemmer (less aggressive).
-The stemmer algorithm choice is a very crucial task for NLP because using it we drastically loose informations (it is not reversible).
+The stemmer algorithm choice is a very crucial task for NLP because using it we drastically loose information (it is not reversible).
 Other processing steps were performed for critical cases encountered during the analyses: these steps constrain our pipeline and they tuned it for the underlying application.

-The work-flow outputs include multiple false-positive matches: the pipeline performs a brute force processing and some informations lost along the steps could be significants.
+The work-flow outputs include multiple false-positive matches: the pipeline performs a brute force processing and some information lost along the steps could be significants.
 In these cases we have multiple processed names belonging to different kind of diseases: an example is shown in Fig. [2](../../../../img/chimera_pipeline.png).
 Considering the original name and the processed one (pipeline output) we merged two names using a score match.
 This can be achieved introducing the standard word metrics: a common distance between words can be evaluated using the *Levenshtein Distance* which follows the equation